SahibAliyev5/email-spam-classifier/README.md

 ### 1. Add the dataset

-Place the dataset file here:
+Download the dataset from Kaggle and place it here:

 ```text
 data/combined_data.csv